Akhmad Kadyrov: Second Chechen War

 While the first war was mainly fought for nationalism, after the de facto independence of Chechnya, much of the Chechen forces by 1999 were jihadists, such as the Chechen Mujahideen.
 Kadyrov, as Chief Mufti, was critical of Wahhabism, to which many of the foreign fighters adhered.

-Early in 1999, Kadyrov gave a speech before the armed militia telling them that the nation was behind them, that the recent outbreak of violence was the fault of Christian and foreign involvement, and that they should continue on fighting with persistence and trust.
+Early in 1999, Kadyrov gave a speech before the armed militia telling them that the nation was behind them, that the recent outbreak of violence was the fault of Christian and foreign involvement, and that they should keep on fighting with persistence and trust.

 But by the autumn of 1999, Kadyrov – a leading figure in the resistance movement – decided to abandon the insurgency and offered his support to the Russian federal forces in the Second Chechen War.
 Aslan Maskhadov immediately fired him from the Chief Mufti chair, although this decree was never accepted by Kadyrov, who abdicated himself a few months later due to his civilian chairman career.
 According to James Hughes, Kadyrov's U-turn may have been motivated partly by personal ambition and partly by a concern with the desperate condition of the Chechen population, and was also driven by a fear of the growing sectarian Wahhabi influence on the insurgency.

 After the Russian forces seized control over Chechnya in June 2000, Kadyrov was appointed head of the administration of the Chechen Republic by the Russian president Vladimir Putin, an interim transitional office until a Constitution is applied, which was the predecessor office to the future office of the President of the Chechen Republic.
 On 5 October 2003, he was elected the first President of the Chechen Republic.
 In this position, he remained mainly pro-Moscow.
 He also advocated numerous amnesty campaigns for former rebel fighters, who were allowed to join Chechen police and loyalist militia forces if they surrendered.
 His chief personal bodyguard was Movladi Baisarov.
 Reportedly, there were at least a dozen assassination attempts against him before the final one.